When Neurodiversity Collides with Ministry and Missions

 Recently, on Velvet Ashes, I shared about how this kind of tension needs a healing team, a support team, a safe space.

 As a neurodiversity coach, I love being on this team for ministry and mission families.
-I love when missionaries or pastors or pastor’s wives reach out and say, “Yes, I’m on this journey and I need someone to talk to about all of it!”
+I love when ministry women reach out and say, “Yes, I’m on this journey and I need someone to talk to about all of it!”

 Some of my clients are neurodiverse women on the field and they are just learning about why it’s been so hard for them!